 Q2.
 How much does it cost to start a website?

-A. You can build a website for free using website builders like Wix and WordPress.
+A. You can learn how to start your own website for free using website builders like Wix and WordPress.
 They don’t charge you for storage space or free templates and plugins.
-But, there will be limitations on bandwidth, functionalities, and support in their free plans.
+However, there will be limitations on bandwidth, functionalities, and support in their free plans.

 Q3.
 Is it free to start a website?

-A. There are tools like Wix that allow you to set up a website for free.
+A. There are tools like Wix that allow you to start your own website for free.
 WordPress also lets you build a free website on their platform.
-However, you’ll have to pay for purchasing a domain name.
+However, you’ll have to pay to purchase a domain name.

 Wix offers a few domain names for free for a year.
-It also offer free web hosting, templates, and 24×7 customer support but with access to limited features only.
+It also offers free web hosting, templates, and 24×7 customer support but with access to limited features only.

 Q4.
-What is the cheapest way to start a website?
+What is the cheapest way to start your own website?

-A. The most cost-effective way to start a website is to use website builders like Wix and WordPress.
+A. The most cost-effective way on how to start your own website is to use website builders like Wix and WordPress.
 They offer easy-to-use website editors, professional-looking templates, useful learning resources, and great customer service to help beginners.

 While Wix offers free a domain name for a year, plus web hosting and templates, WordPress charges you for registering a domain name.